 Advanced Persistent Threats

-Discovery of malware left behind by determined persistent and highly skilled attackers is not a possibility with signature and rule based systems reporting their data to a SIEM.
-These systems look for abnormal behaviors and covert attacks--not anomalies in normal behavior.
-Finding malware designed to hide in normal activity requires a system that can ingest massive amounts of seemingly normal system data that when taken together in context through the lens of a robust data analytics can point out the differences between normal machine and human behaviors vs. malware.
+Discovering malware left behind by determined, persistent and highly skilled attackers is not possible with signature and rule based systems reporting data to a SIEM.
+These systems look for abnormal behaviors and covert attacks—not abnormal behavior occurring across your IT infrastructure.
+Finding malware designed to hide in normal activity requires a platform that can ingest large amounts system data, find context through data analytics, and point out the differences between normal machine and human behaviors verses malware.

 Today's malware is stealthy, persistent and often looks like a normal service or application that starts at boot-up time.
 It's built to spread across systems so that if an instance is found and removed, an attacker can perform their own post mortem and activate another instance that will continue to collect data.
 Splunk can collect and index any data without regard to format or size and perform automated searches across petabytes of data.
 A robust analytics command language facilitates a security intelligence approach that enables analysts to ask threat scenario-based questions of your data.
 This unique approach lets you proactively find these persistent threats by examining data patterns in normal activities.